Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

 **Summary:**
 DVC provides a lightweight, Git-integrated solution for data versioning.
 Initialize with dvc init, track files with dvc add, and use .dvc files for metadata and version control.

+### DVC Remotes
+**Interacting with DVC Remotes:**
+This video explores DVC's capabilities for managing storage and accessing large datasets through external remotes.
+**Understanding DVC Remotes:**
+Git and GitHub face limitations for large data files, which DVC solves using external storage locations called DVC remotes.
+Benefits include:
+    ◦ Syncing large files and directories,
+    ◦ Creating a centralized data repository for collaboration, ◦ Archiving dataset and model versions while saving local storage.
+Supported remotes include cloud providers like AWS, GCP, Azure, and on-prem storage options via SSH or HTTP.
+**Setting Up Remotes:**
+DVC remotes can be added with the dvc remote command, updating .dvc/config.
+For instance, an S3 bucket named "mybucket" can be added as a remote and customized with dvc remote modify.
+Settings are saved in .dvc/config.
+**Local and Default Remotes:**
+Local remotes offer fast access and control and are ideal for local testing.
+Options include system directories, network-attached storage, and external drives.
+To set a default remote, use the -d flag with dvc remote add.
+Commands like dvc pull, dvc push, and dvc fetch will then use this default remote.
+**Uploading and Retrieving Data:** dvc push and dvc pull move data between remote storage and local workspace, analogous to git push and git pull.
+These commands support data sharing across environments and versioning of datasets, models, and metrics.
+Data can be pushed for individual files or entire caches, with an option to specify remotes using -r.
+If unspecified, the default remote is used.
+**Tracking Data Changes:**
+For data updates:
+    ◦ Use dvc add to stage changes in the DVC cache and update the corresponding .dvc file, ◦ Commit changes to Git with git add and git commit, ◦ Push metadata to Git with git push,
+    ◦ Push the updated data file to the DVC remote with dvc push.